List of NFL rivalries: New England Patriots vs. Pittsburgh Steelers

 Both teams are currently tied with six Super Bowl championships and have enjoyed a competitive rivalry during the 1990s and into the 2000s and 2010s.
 The two teams met thrice in the AFC championship in 2001, 2004 and 2016, all of which was won by the Patriots en route to winning the Super Bowl each year.
-Meanwhile, the Steelers won two Super Bowls in 2005 and 2008 but did not face the Patriots in either postseason run.
+Meanwhile, the Steelers won Super Bowls XL and XLIII but did not face the Patriots in either postseason run.
 CBS Sports ranked this rivalry in the 8th spot of the NFL rivalries of the 2000s.

-The Patriots currently lead the head-to-head series 19–17, including a 4–1 record in the playoffs.
+The Patriots currently lead the head-to-head series 20–17, including a 4–1 record in the playoffs.